How To Nurture Your Inner Child

 Parent The Inner Child –

-Unhealthy parenting teaches in an unconscious way unhealthy patterns, self sabotaging and destructive patterns in our life.
+Unhealthy parenting teaches unconsciously unhealthy patterns, self-sabotaging, and destructive patterns in our lives.
 So part of parenting your inner child is teaching your inner child a new way of being

 Healing Our Inner Child –

-The right Inner Child Healing can be extremely powerful at helping you make massive shifts in your life, your relationships, your business and career.
+The right Inner Child Healing can be extremely powerful at helping you make massive shifts in your life, your relationships, your business, and your career.

-So it is important to choose the right type of inner child therapist, or an inner child healer or inner child work that will best suit your inner child needs.
-Choose an inner child therapist that understand trauma, self sabotaging patterns and your most dominant archetypal traits that are running or ruining your life.
+So it is important to choose the right type of inner child therapist, inner child healer, or inner child work that will best suit your inner child’s needs.
+Choose an inner child therapist that understands trauma, self-sabotaging patterns, and your most dominant archetypal traits that are running or ruining your life.

-Listening to what our inner child really needs than just wants is crucial.
-And don’t be shy about asking the therapist about their qualifications, level and area of expertise in inner child work; years of experience and how many clients they have worked with.
-It is important our inner child feels safe and is safe with a therapist, counsellor, coach or healer.
+Listening to what our inner child needs is crucial.
+And don’t be shy about asking the therapist about their qualifications, level, and area of expertise in inner child work; years of experience, and how many clients they have worked with.
+It is important our inner child feels safe and is safe with a therapist, counsellor, coach, or healer.

-If you are ready to help soothe, nurture and heal your inner child to that happy healthy child and adult you deserves and is meant to be check out my new lightworkers portal, where you can access a variety of inner child meditations, inner child courses and spiritual self development tools and techniques and so much more.
+If you are ready to help soothe, nurture, and heal your inner child into that happy healthy child and adult you deserve and are meant to be check out my new Lightworkers portal, where you can access a variety of inner child meditations, inner child courses, and spiritual self-development tools and techniques and so much more.

 Sample some of my Free Inner Child And Archetypal Resources in the Lightworkers Library.